-The Blocks in Bloom is an exciting, award-winning Rochester initiative that brings together communities in the City of Rochester by providing free “tough as nails” perennials to resident participants.
-Cornell Cooperative Extension of Monroe County's Master Gardeners volunteers educate residents, one block at a time, in preparing, planting, and maintaining their front yard flower gardens.
+Blocks in Bloom is an exciting, award-winning Rochester initiative that brings together communities in the City of Rochester through front yard flower gardening.
+Cornell Cooperative Extension of Monroe County's Master Gardeners and other volunteers educate residents, one block at a time, in preparing, planting, and maintaining front yard flower gardens.

-The program is a wonderful outreach for building community, enhancing property values, promoting safe neighborhoods, and encouraging healthy living.
-Residents build a sense of ownership and pride in their homes, and grow stronger community relationships through gardening.
+The program provides wonderful outreach for building community, teaching gardening skills, and encouraging healthy living.
+Residents build a sense of pride in their homes, and grow stronger community relationships through gardening.
 We work with blocks in lower income neighborhoods.

-Since 2015 Blocks in Bloom has served an average of 15 blocks per year.
-In the last 4 years, 71 blocks and 665 households have been positively impacted by this program.
-To see map of Rochester with garden block locations since 2014, click here.
+Since 2014 Blocks in Bloom has served 77 blocks and 788 households have participated in this program.
+To see the map of garden block locations in Rochester since 2014, click here.

 If you are interested in participating in Blocks in Bloom, contact Cornell Cooperative Extension of Monroe County HERE.
 New gardens must be located within the City of Rochester, in one of the zip codes/areas designated eligible for the program.